-The result will indicate the changes in the wage or price inflation expectations, given a certain path or prior.
-We run the IV regression for the inflation treatment using the coefficients obtained by the Huber regression in column (4) in Table 2.
-In the case of the wage treatment, we run IV regressions with the coefficients from the trimmed sample.
-For inflation we use the Huber regression.
-This approach is similar in spirit to the approach used in Coibion et al. (2019).
-They use the prior as an instrument.
-In this case, because we have multiple instruments, we can weight them according to their importance in affecting the prior.
-Coibion, Gorodnichenko, and Ropele (2020a) use the past inflation treatment as an instrument.
-Unfortunately, we do not have the time series dimension that they have to generate enough predictive power to the instrument.
+Given this setup, our results will indicate the changes in the wage or price inflation expectations for a certain path or prior.
+In particular, we run the IV regression for the inflation treatment using the coefficients obtained by the Huber regression and presented in column (4) of Table 2.
+In the case of the wage treatment, we run IV regressions with the coefficients from the trimmed sample in column (8) of Table 2.
+This approach is similar in spirit to the approach used in Coibion et al. (2019), who use the prior as an instrument.
+In our case, because we have multiple instruments, we can weight them according to their importance in affecting the prior.
 Table 3 shows the results.

+12Coibion, Gorodnichenko, and Ropele (2020a) use the past inflation treatment as an instrument.
+Unfortunately, we do not have the time series dimension that they have to generate enough predictive power for the instrument.